celery/celery/docs/userguide/canvas.rst

 - Simple chord

-    The chord primitive enables us to add callback to be called when all of the tasks in a group have finished executing, which is often required for algorithms that aren't embarrassingly parallel:
+    The chord primitive enables us to add a callback to be called when all of the tasks in a group have finished executing.
+This is often required for algorithms that aren't *embarrassingly parallel*:

     .. code-block:: pycon